oakla/Medicine-Notes/Untitled 8.md

 ## Myocardial infarction
 ### Questions
 1. What is a myocardial infarction?
-How does this term relate to the terms ‘stable angina’, ‘unstable angina’ and ‘acute coronary syndrome’?
 2. How does myocardial infarction usually/classically present?
 3. Are there differences between symptoms in males and females?
 4. Are there differences between younger and older people?